Zubax/jafit/README.md

 ### Solve the JA equation

+The tool will plot the curves and export table files containing the data points.

 ```shell
 # Coefficients from the default COMSOL Jiles-Atherton material model:
 jafit model=venk  c_r=0.1 M_s=1.6e6 a=560 k_p=1200 alpha=0.0007